gregoryjscott/last-mile/readme.md

 When you submit a pull request, it will automatically check to ensure your geoJSON is valid.

-If you'd like to check yourself, you can run `./script/cibuild` locally, or pasting the contents of `routes.geojson` into http://geojsonlint.com.
+If you'd like to check yourself, you can run `./script/cibuild` locally, or pasting the contents of each file in the `routes` folder into http://geojsonlint.com.